spsquared/SPARK_Future-Engineers_2023/README.md

 ## Motors

-SPARK is rear wheel drive, with a sensored brushless drive motor and high-quality servo from Savox.
-The drive motor is controlled by the brushless ESC (electronic speed controller), and has a sensor.
-Brushless motors allow for finer control at low speed, and the addition of a sensor helps too.
+SPARK is rear-wheel drive, with a sensored brushless drive motor and high-quality servo from Savox.
+The drive motor is controlled by the brushless ESC (electronic speed controller) and has a sensor.
+Brushless motors allow for finer control at low speeds, and the addition of a sensor helps too.

 It still would be better to use a lower kV motor (a slower motor) with an [ODrive](https://odriverobotics.com/) and encoder for even better low-speed control, but the current setup is sufficient.

-We choose to use the Savox SV1260MG for our steering servo because of its speed - with transit times of under 100ms, this servo would not limit our control of the vehicle.
+We chose to use the Savox SV1260MG for our steering servo because of its speed - with transit times of under 100ms, this servo would not limit our control of the vehicle.
 It can also run at higher voltages, meaning we can get more power out of it.

 | Drive motor                                    | Servo and steering                                           |
 | ---------------------------------------------- | ------------------------------------------------------------ |